TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.13.md

 ---

-But we going before to the ship set sail for Assos, there intending to take in Paul: for so had he appointed, intending himself to go by land.
+But we who went ahead to the ship set sail for Assos, intending to take Paul aboard there, for he had so arranged, intending himself to go by land.